WOF-Softwares/Docura/docs/blog/respecting-omarchy-dhh-philosophy.md

 ## 🚀 Why Integration Matters

 When we started building Docura, we faced a choice: should we just add "theme import" and call it a day?
-Or should we **respect the philosophy** behind Omakase?
+Or should we **respect the philosophy** behind Omarchy?

 We chose respect.